Sing (franchise)

-Sing is an American media franchise created by Garth Jennings and produced by Illumination.
-It features the voice talents of Matthew McConaughey, Reese Witherspoon, Scarlett Johansson, Nick Kroll, Taron Egerton, and Tori Kelly among others.
+Sing is an American media franchise created by Garth Jennings and produced by Illumination, centered on a series of animated feature films.
+It features the voice talents of Matthew McConaughey, Reese Witherspoon, Scarlett Johansson, Nick Kroll, Taron Egerton and Tori Kelly among others.
 The first film, Sing, was released on December 21, 2016, and received positive reviews from critics.
 The second film, Sing 2, was released on December 22, 2021.
 The series has grossed $1 billion worldwide.

-The franchise takes place in a world inhabited by talking, anthropomorphic animals.
-It follows a koala named Buster Moon who, with the help of other animals, puts on live theater shows that largely encompass singing.
+Set in a world inhabited by anthropomorphic animals, the franchise follows a koala named Buster Moon who, with the help of other citizens, puts on live theater shows that largely encompass singing.